lipu-tenpo/selo/readme.md

 These are the rules:

 - Sort by proper name, not noun.
-	- jan Kasape < akesi Lipamanka < akesi kon Nalasuni
+	- waso Atelin < jan Kasape < akesi kon Nalasuni
 - If two people have the same proper name, but a different headnoun, break the tie using the noun.
 	- jan Temi < mu Temi < mun Temi < jan Temili < mun Temili < pan Temili
 - If a name contains multiple proper names, ignore the spaces between them.